Charles P. Gerba

 Charles P. Gerba is an American microbiologist.
 He currently is a professor at the University of Arizona.
-Dr. Gerba serves as a Spokesperson for Coverall Health-Based Cleaning System.
+Gerba serves as a spokesperson for Coverall Health-Based Cleaning System.

 Work

 Gerba is best known for work in environmental germ theory in the household.
 His surveys produced scientific backing for two useful bits of everyday advice; in kitchens, a reused washcloth is likely to be the most infectious and germ-carrying object in a house.
 In the bathroom, a flushed toilet with the seat up will spray germs into the air and disperse them throughout a room through a toilet plume.

+In January 2024 after 50 years of research on Toilet Plume, Charles Gerba and his team finally settled the age old debate of: Lid Up or Lid Down when you flush.
+Scientifically proving that Toilet Plume escapes the toilet when you flush.

-Dr. Gerba is a Spokesperson for Coverall Health-Based Cleaning System.
+Gerba is a spokesperson for Coverall Health-Based Cleaning System.
 This collaborative relationship focuses on building public awareness about germs, the role they play in business environments and effective cleaning methods for infection control.